giorgiacantisani/Python-Tutorial/README.md

-Python Kickstart: Tutorial for Cookiecutter and Sacred
+Python Tutorial for Cookiecutter and Sacred
 ==============================

 ## Part 1: Coockiecutter